-If you have been harmed by someone giving you the wrong medication you may be able to make a prescription error compensation claim.
+Last Updated On 11th June 2025.
+If you have suffered harm by someone giving you the wrong medication you may be able to make a prescription error compensation claim.
 Doctors, GP’s, chemists and pharmacists all have a duty of care to ensure that they provide you with the correct prescription.
 Being given the wrong prescription could lead to a variety of issues.

 Through this guide, we look at when and how you could claim compensation.
 Next, we move on to covering the evidence which could support your medical negligence claim.
 Then, we look at how your compensation may be calculated.
 Lastly, our guide shows the benefits of working with a No Win No Fee solicitor.

-Please get in touch with our team if you have been harmed by a prescription error to see if you could make a medical negligence claim.
-Our advisors are on hand 24 hours a day to help answer your questions and offer you free advice:
+Please get in touch with our team if you have sustained harm by a prescription error to see if you meet the criteria to start a medical negligence claim.
+The team of Public Interest Lawyers advisors are on hand 24 hours a day to help answer your questions and offer you free advice:

 - Call us now on 0800 408 7825.